10 Best things to do in Sabugal

 #3 Explore the medieval center of Sabugal

-Some of the buildings to keep an eye for while roaming in Sabugal are the Jew Memory center, the bell tower and old gate, Saint John’s Church, and the museum of Sabugal.
+Some of the buildings to keep an eye on while roaming in Sabugal are the Jew Memory Center, the Bell Tower and Old Gate, Saint John’s Church, and the Museum of Sabugal.

 #4 Visit the historic village of Sortelha

-Sortelha probably deserves a post on its own as it’s one of the most beautiful small and ancient villages in Portugal.
+Sortelha probably deserves a post on its own as it’s one of Portugal’s most beautiful small and ancient villages.
 With features and architecture unchanged, it’s considered one of the best-preserved medieval villages in Portugal.
-Walking around Sortelha is like going back in time, or walking into a movie scene of the 16th century.
+Walking around Sortelha is like going back in time or walking into a movie scene of the 16th century.

-Despite there are signs of human ocupation earlier, the development of Sortelha increased after the “Reconquista” when D. Sancho I decided to repopulate the area and later D. Sancho II built the castle.
-It had later improvement in the XVI century and played a role in the restauration and peninsular wars.
+Despite there being signs of human occupation earlier, the development of Sortelha increased after the “Reconquista” when D. Sancho I decided to repopulate the area, and later, D. Sancho II built the castle.
+It later improved in the XVI century and played a role in the restoration and peninsular wars.

-Today, the importance of Sortelha can be seen on its many landmarks, like the Manueline Pillory, the old city hall, and prison, or some of the several famous houses (Governador, Arabian, and Falcons).
-All of this makes a wonderful destination to explore.
+Today, the importance of Sortelha can be seen in its many landmarks, like the Manueline Pillory, the old city hall and prison, and several famous houses (Governador, Arabian, and Falcons).
+All of this makes it a wonderful destination to explore.

-Finally, we need to mention the natural setting where Sortelha developed.
-This unusual village was built between boulders and rocks, with houses, city walls, and the castle built on top, behind or beside the stones.
+Finally, we need to mention the natural setting in which Sortelha developed.
+This unusual village was built between boulders and rocks, with houses, city walls, and a castle built on top, behind, or beside the stones.
 It’s really a fairy tale place.
 Some of these rocks are famous for their unusual format like the old lady’s head (cabeça da velha), or the eternal kissing stones (rochas do beijo eterno).

 #5 Explore the other historic villages of Sabugal

-One exciting curiosity about Sabugal is that it was created from 5 different medieval towns.
-Besides the already mentioned Sabugal and Sortelha, Alfaiates, Vila do Boi and Vilar Maior were notable border towns with defensive structures.
+One exciting curiosity about Sabugal is that it was created from five different medieval towns.
+In addition to the already mentioned Sabugal and Sortelha, Alfaiates, Vila do Boi, and Vilar Maior were notable border towns with defensive structures.

 #6 Go to the ruins of Termas de Água Radium

-After the 1950s the hotel was completely abandoned.
-However, the building is still astonishing – entirely built with stones and resembling a castle, with battlements and all.
-The cool thing is that you can freely visit it and walk around the ruins, only imagining how lavish it would be in the 20s and 30s of the last century.
-We truly enjoyed our time there, but it’s both a shame and wonder seeing such a lovely building in ruins.
+After the 1950s, the hotel was completely abandoned.
+However, the building is still astonishing—entirely built with stones and resembling a castle, with battlements and all.
+The cool thing is that you can freely visit it and walk around the ruins, only imagining how lavish it would have been in the 20s and 30s of the last century.
+We truly enjoyed our time there, but it’s both a shame and a wonder seeing such a lovely building in ruins.

 #7 Go to Serra da Malcata Natural Reserve

 Serra da Malcata Natural Reserve is one of Portugal’s most secluded areas.
-It has virtually no human presence making it an area where nature can evolve without much interference.
-This reserve is widely known for being one of the last regions where it was possible to find the Iberian Lynx, though there aren’t sights for decades.
-There are special conservation projects that want to reintroduce them gradually, but it still hasn’t been done.
+It has virtually no human presence, making it an area where nature can evolve without much interference.
+This reserve is widely known for being one of the last regions where it was possible to find the Iberian Lynx, though there haven’t been sights for decades.
+Some special conservation projects want to reintroduce them gradually, but it still hasn’t been done.

-So, seeing the lynx isn’t a possibility, but there are plenty of other cool things to do in Malcata Reserve.
-There are several pedestrian and BTT trails to follow; you can rest in the beautiful river beach of Meimão, and there are lots of water activities to do in the Meimoa reservoir.
+So, seeing the lynx isn’t possible, but there are plenty of other cool things to do in Malcata Reserve.
+There are several pedestrian and BTT trails to follow; you can rest on the beautiful river beach of Meimão, and there are lots of water activities in the Meimoa reservoir.
 Finally, you can try to see one of the many other animals in the reserve, like foxes, otters, wildcats, boar, deers, black storks, Montagu’s harriers, Northern goshawks, Azure-winged magpies and Rufous-tailed scrub robins and many others.

 #8 Search for the spring of the Coa River